zefan-zhang/Foodie-Friend-Finder/README.md

 ## Git Workflow

-- We are using the GitFlow Process for branch management.
+- We are using the GitFlow Process for branch management!

 1. `git branch` -- Confirm you are on develop branch first, if not switch to it.
 1. `git fetch` -- Grab latest metadata from develop to your local machine.